Monday, 28 December 2015

 Total Cost

-Total cost refers to the total amount of expenses incurred in producing the output which includes the monetary value of each and every aspect mentioned in the above example of housewife preparing food.
-It is the cost as a whole of the produce.
-So, total cost constitutes all the expenses incurred.
+Total cost refers to the total amount of expenses incurred in producing the output, which includes the monetary value of each and every aspect mentioned in the above example of a housewife preparing food.
+It is the cost as a whole of the product.
+So, total cost constitutes all the expenses incurred in achieving the output.

 Fixed Cost

 Here, you should note one point.
-The fixed cost for smaller quantities of production may be high whereas if the production quantity gets increased, the fixed cost per unit may become less.
-With same fixed expenses, you can produce more quantities upto some limits.
+The fixed cost for smaller quantities of production may be high, whereas if the production quantity increases, the fixed cost per unit decreases.

 Variable Cost

-Variable cost is variable in nature.
-It depends upon the quantities and qualities of the produce.
-If food is to be cooked for more people, the expenses increase and for lesser people, it decreases.
-If, you have to produce high quality food, you need high quality ingredients which are more costlier.
-So, the cost depends upon these factors.
+Variable costs are variable in nature.
+They depend on the quantity and quality of the produce.
+If food is to be cooked for more people, the expenses increase, and for fewer people, they decrease.
+If you have to produce high-quality food, you need high-quality ingredients, which are more expensive.
+So, the cost depends on these factors.

 But, on the whole, you should note that the variable cost per unit of food may remain the same.
-Because, the same quantity of provisions and vegetables are required per head.
+Because the same quantity of provisions and vegetables is required per head.

 Average Cost